bensutherland/Simple_reads_to_counts/README.md

 Note: this currently requires that your filenames end in `_R[1|2].paired.fq.gz`

 ### 3B) Generate a reference and de novo gff using stringtie
-#### 3Bi) Assemble transcript using a reference genome GTF as a guide
+#### 3B.i) Assemble transcript using a reference genome GTF as a guide
 Download the reference genome GTF and GFF from NCBI, place in reference genome folder, and use gunzip to decompress both.
 Update the script `01_scripts/03a_stringtie_bam_to_gtf.sh` to provide the full path to the gff.
 Launch the script, which will use the sorted bam files and create a gtf for each bam file.
 For each sample, stringtie will assemble transcripts based on the reference genome annotation and will find novel transcripts (unannotated) in the reference genome.

-#### 3Bii) Prepare necessary files for stringtie merge
+#### 3B.ii) Prepare necessary files for stringtie merge
-To do this, you need to generate the file `mergelist.txt`, which contains a name of each sample gtf file, one file on each line.
+Create a `mergelist.txt` and save to `00_archive`.
+The mergelist will contain each sample's gtf filename (one file per line) using:

-Use the `01_scripts/03b_create_mergelist.sh` automated script to create your mergelist.txt in the `00_archive` based on the .gtf files in `04_mapped`.
+`01_scripts/03b_create_mergelist.sh`

-### c) Merge transcripts from all samples guided by the reference gff
+#### 3B.iii) Merge transcripts from all samples, guided by the reference gff
-Use the `01_scripts/03c_stringtie_merge.sh` to merge sample gtfs using the reference genome as a guide to identify novel and known transcripts.
-This will produce a non-redundant final, merged gtf.
+Merge sample gtfs into a non-redundant, final merged gtf (i.e., `04_mapped/stringtie_merged.gtf`).
+Will use the reference genome as a guide to identify novel and known transcripts:
-The output will be called `04_mapped/stringtie_merged.gtf`
+`01_scripts/03c_stringtie_merge.sh`

-### d) Run gffcompare to generate statistics based on your de novo and reference transcripts
+#### 3B.iv) Run gffcompare to generate statistics based on your de novo and reference transcripts
 `./01_scripts/03d_gffcompare.sh`

-## 7) Extract read counts from bam files using the new gff
+### 4) Extract read counts from bam files using a gtf
-### a) Use stringtie to extract read counts into ctab format
+#### 4.a) Extract read counts into ctab format with stringtie
-Per sample, create a folder in `05_gx_levels`, within which a new .gtf and ctab files will be produced.
+Estimate abundances with stringtie.
+Per sample, a folder will be created in `05_gx_levels` with new .gtf and ctab files:
 `01_scripts/04_stringtie_estimate_abundances.sh`

 ### b) Create sample list for extracting expression values
-Per sample, produce a text file that contains the sample name, and the relative path to the sample.
-This will be used in the next step.
+Generate a text file with all sample names and relative paths:
 `05_build_sample_lst.sh`

 ### c) Convert gene expression values from ctab format into a count matrix .csv file for edgeR